Mirza Mahdi al-Shirazi: Stand against communism

 After the 14 July coup, Abd al-Karim Qasim allowed communism to flourish in his new republic.
-Within six months, Iraq was turned into a blood bath of pro-communist protests, attacking the homes of religious clerics and nationalists.
-It was so bad, it is reported that a Muslim would feel estranged in a city like Najaf.
+Within six months, bands of pro-communist protestors started attacking the homes of religious clerics and nationalists.
+It was so bad, it is reported that a cleric would feel estranged in some locations in a city like Najaf.

 One time, a protest was formed in Karbala, with some of the leaders of the city's communist movement.
-They had a list of fifty two names (this included Mirza Mahdi's son Muhammad), of the people they planned to attack their homes and kill, for the reason that they 'stood against communism and the "red tide"'.
+They had a list of fifty two names (this included Mirza Mahdi's son Muhammad), of the people they planned to attack their homes, for the reason that they 'stood against communism and the "red tide"'.

 This is when the senior jurists of the time decided to take a stand to counter this wave of terror.
-A meeting was held consisting of Mirza Mahdi, Muhsin al-Hakim and Abu al-Qasim al-Khoei in Mirza Mahdi's home in Karbala.
-The result was that they were going to issue religious fatwas branding the Communist party as infidels.
+A meeting was held consisting of Mirza Mahdi, Muhsin al-Hakim and Abu al-Qasim Khoei in Mirza Mahdi's home in Karbala.
+The result was that they were going to issue religious fatwas branding the Communist party as illegitimate.
 They also began to coordinate activities to counter their alleged corrupt ideology.
 These measures were considered to be the beginning of the end of communism in Iraq.

 Mirza Mahdi issued several fatwa's condemning adherence to the Communist party, going as far as stating that a true Muslim could not buy meat from a communist butcher.

 Personal life

-Mirza Mahdi was married to his second cousin's daughter, Halima al-Shirazi with whom he had ten children; four sons (Muhammad, Hassan, Sadiq, Mujtaba) and six daughters.
-One of his daughters was married to Muhammad-Kadhim al-Modarresi, and another was married to Muhammad-Kadhim al-Qazwini.
+Mirza Mahdi was married to his second cousin's daughter, Halima Shirazi with whom he had ten children; four sons (Muhammad, Hassan, Sadiq, Mujtaba) and six daughters.
+One of his daughters was married to Muhammad-Kadhim Modarresi, and another was married to Muhammad-Kadhim Qazwini.